sahithyandev/og/package/README.md

 });
 ```

-NOTE: This library is using a **forked version of Satori** (which is located at https://github.com/sahithyandev/satori).
+NOTE: This library is using a **[forked version of Satori](https://github.com/sahithyandev/satori)**.
+And it is published under `@sahithyan/satori` on npm.
+Whenever a new version of Satori is released, the changes will be merged to the fork and `@sahithyan/satori` will be released (by me, manually).
+To make this easy to manage, I am using the exact version number of satori, for `@sahithyan/satori`.

 ## Documentation